-Back in 2008 we said here on this blog that “many small to mid-size waste management companies, ….. are hindered by something as simple as their software”, and nothing has changed, 5 years later!
+Back in 2008, we said here on this blog that “many small to mid-size waste management companies, ….. are hindered by something as simple as their software”, and nothing has changed, 5 years later!

-Time and again, one finds each business using unique and ad-hoc in-house devised formats, which by their lack of common standards very much devalue the usefulness of the data.
-Some WM companies have not yet even adopted computerised systems and are even now still using paper records…
+Time and again, one finds each business using unique and ad-hoc in-house devised formats, which, by their lack of common standards, very much devalue the usefulness of the data.
+Some waste management companies have not yet adopted computerised systems and are even now (2013) still using paper records.

 Environment Agency (EA) National Electronic Duty of Care Programme (EDoc)

-The Environment Agency (EA) has launched the national electronic duty of care programme (EDoc), due to roll out in 2014.
+The Environment Agency (EA) has launched the National Electronic Duty of care programme (EDoc), due to roll out in 2014.
 It is set to modernise the way waste data is collected in the UK, moving the industry away from its antiquated paper-based system.

-Considering that the waste industry has both an ethical and legal obligation to be as environmentally friendly as possible, the fact that at any one time the industry has 50 million sheets of paper on file is staggering.
+Considering that the waste industry has both an ethical and legal obligation to be as environmentally friendly as possible, the fact that at any one time, the industry has 50 million sheets of paper on file is staggering.

 But considering that it won't roll out until 2014, the fact that each year the industry produces 23 million WTNs, waiting for EDoc isn't necessarily the best move.
-Working in the mobile app industry I see the benefits of companies moving towards a digital, cloud based system every day.
+Working in the mobile phone app industry, I see the benefits of companies moving towards a digital, cloud-based system every day.

 This is based on £2.3m on paper (roughly 10p per page), £8m on the time spent on administration, and another £2m to allow for 10% in possible inputting errors.

-Graham Whistance is the developer of mobile workforce management software MyMobileWorkers which has been widely adopted in the waste sector.
+Graham Whistance is the developer of mobile workforce management software, MyMobileWorkers which has been widely adopted in the waste sector.